microsoftgraph/microsoft-graph-docs-contrib/concepts/includes/quickstart-register-app.md

 Registering your application establishes a trust relationship between your app and the Microsoft identity platform.
 The trust is unidirectional: your app trusts the Microsoft identity platform, and not the other way around.
 Once created, the application object can't be moved between different tenants.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com).
-1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="../../media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the tenant in which you want to register the application from the **Directories + subscriptions** menu.
+1. If you have access to multiple tenants, use the **Settings** icon in the top menu to switch to the tenant in which you want to register the application from the **Directories + subscriptions** menu.
 1. Browse to **Identity** > **Applications** > **App registrations** and select **New registration**.
 1. Enter a display **Name** for your application.
 1. Specify who can use the application, in the **Supported account types** section.